agebe/kvd/README.md

 For the example below to work you need to add the kvd-client library as a dependency in your project.
 The kvd-client library only depends on slf4j and java 1.8+.

-add this to your gradle dependencies:
+Add this to your gradle dependencies:
 ```
   implementation 'io.github.agebe:kvd-client:0.1.2'
 ```